Firefighters had battled the blaze raging at the swanky Address Downtown Dubai hotel

-A source told CNN the fire broke out in a residence on the building's 20th floor when curtains caught on fire.
+A source told CNN that the fire broke out in a residence on the building's 20th floor when curtains caught alight.

 Jaqueline Hurtado, a CNN en Español correspondent, was at a restaurant in the area when she heard an explosion, "like a loud pop."
 She thought the fireworks display may have started early.

 "Then suddenly you saw people screaming and running," she said.

 The nearby hotel, they realized, was on fire.
 Soon authorities evacuated them from the area.